 Many people worry they may pass POTS to their children, particularly due to its relationship with other inheritable conditions.
 Currently, physicians do not believe it is possible to inherit POTS.
 Most people do not have a family history of the condition.
 However, there is a noticeable trend of the syndrome appearing in individuals who have a family history of orthostatic intolerance.
 This may mean that certain inheritable factors influence the development of POTS.

-Diagnosing POTS can often be difficult for doctors, because of the overlap of symptoms with other orthostatic intolerance conditions.
+Diagnosing POTS can often be difficult for doctors, because of the overlap of symptoms with other conditions associated with orthostatic intolerance.
 Doctors usually begin to suspect POTS after observing characteristic symptoms and signs.
 Testing typically involves a physical examination with blood pressure and heart rate measurements.
 Doctors will perform these tests while the person is lying, sitting, and standing to identify any changes.
 Some physicians may use a tilt table test; they check blood pressure and heart rate on a person who is lying down, then the table rotates the person into a standing position to safely and efficiently repeat the tests.

 Because there are different forms and causes of POTS, and because the symptoms often vary, there is no single treatment.
 Instead, doctors attempt to manage the symptoms.
-For some patients, this means simple lifestyle changes such as adding extra salt to the diet, exercising, gaining weight, or avoiding the factors that may worsen the condition.
+For some patients, this means simple lifestyle changes such as adding extra salt to the diet, exercising, gaining weight if underweight, or avoiding the factors that may worsen the condition.
 Often, people find that simply improving (raising) blood pressure is an effective-enough treatment.

 Many situations and factors cause people with POTS to feel worse or even lose consciousness.
 These situations include: